Don Schwall

 Donald Bernard Schwall (born March 2, 1936) is an American former professional baseball pitcher player who played seven seasons in Major League Baseball (MLB).
 Initially drafted by the Boston Red Sox, he spent four seasons with the Pittsburgh Pirates, before ending his career with the Atlanta Braves.

 Early life and college

 Schwall was born on March 2, 1936, in Hanover Township, Luzerne County, Pennsylvania, a bordering suburb of Wilkes-Barre, Pennsylvania.
 It has been mistakenly reported in some places he was born in neighboring Wilkes-Barre.

 He attended Ypsilanti High School in Ypsilanti, Michigan, graduating in 1954.
-He played on the basketball team 1952-54, which was his principal high school sport, and was one of the state's top scorers.
+He played on the basketball team from 1952 to 1954, which was his principal high school sport, and was one of the state's top scorers.
 At Ypsilanti, he was All-State in basketball and baseball, and honorable mention for All-State in football.
 In 2007, he was inducted into Ypsilanti Athletic Hall of Fame.